-Changes in the discs can also result in other conditions, including:
+Besides degenerative disc disease, changes in the discs can also result in conditions, such as:

-- Foot drop or weakness in the leg muscles
+- Numbness or tingling in the arm or leg

 - Increased pain when bending, lifting or twisting

-- Pain in the affected area of the body (e.g., a damaged disc in the neck may result in neck and arm pain)
+Patients with degenerative disc disease may also report pain in the affected area of the body.
+For instance, a damaged disc in the neck may result in neck and arm pain.